 Dr. Mary Catherine Bateson

 "A lovely folktale on the importance of wisdom, truth, and keeping your word."

---Marie-Monique Steckel, President
+Marie-Monique Steckel, President

 French Institute Alliance Française, New York, NY

-prestigious designations in the book
+prestigious designations in the book publishing

-industry signifying exceptional merit.
+industry signifying a book of exceptional merit.

 STARRED KIRKUS REVIEW